Oil jumps 6% on Trump health update, Norway shutdowns

 “A lot of people thought last week’s selloff was overdone,” said Phil Flynn, senior analyst at Price Futures Group in Chicago.
 “There were a lot of assumptions.”

-Prices slumped more than 4% on Friday following Trump’s diagnosis.
+On Friday, prices slumped more than 4% following Trump’s diagnosis.
 Trump’s medical condition remained unclear as he began a fourth day at the military hospital where he is being treated, but his doctors have said he could be discharged as soon as Monday, which improved market sentiment.

-Hopes for a U.S. stimulus package to counter the economic impacts of the pandemic also lent some support to prices.
-White House Chief of Staff Mark Meadows said there was still potential to reach agreement with U.S. lawmakers on more economic relief during the coronavirus pandemic. [nW1N2FC02C]
+Hopes for a U.S. stimulus package to counter the economic impacts of the pandemic also supported prices.
+White House Chief of Staff Mark Meadows said there was still potential to reach agreement with U.S. lawmakers on more economic relief during the coronavirus pandemic.

 Oil was also supported by an escalating workers’ strike in Norway over pay.
 Six Norwegian offshore oil and gas fields were shut.